 You should need no other convincing than this that this tool needs to be in your suite of Android testing Tools right next to Mobile Security Framework (MobSF), Burp, and AndroidStudio.

-Setup and Install ~
+Setup and Install~

-First boot up Genymotion (instructions to load this tool are in the MobSF article posted here) Pick an android device to emulate which is running anything after Android 2.1
+First boot up Genymotion (instructions to load this tool are in the MobSF article posted here) Pick an android device to emulate which is running anything after Android 2.1 and have your application downloaded from the Google Play Store (or sideloaded).

 To begin head over to Team androids Page and Download the latest Google Drivers available and unzip them into your Mobile Web App Folder (or one that you will remember) Then right click your command console and run as an administrator.
 We need to set our path to this folders location in order to use ADB at the command line.